zheminzhou/pHierCC/README.rst

    HierCC --help
    Usage: HierCC [OPTIONS]

-     HierCC takes a set of allelic profiles (as in https://pubmlst.org/data/) and works out hierarchical clusters of the full dataset based on a minimum-spanning tree.
+     HierCC takes a file containing allelic profiles (as in https://pubmlst.org/data/) and works out hierarchical clusters of the full dataset based on a minimum-spanning tree.

    Options:
-     -p, --profile TEXT           [INPUT; REQUIRED] name of the profile file.
-Can be GZIPed.  [required]
+     -p, --profile TEXT           [INPUT; REQUIRED] name of a profile file consisting of a table of columns of the ST numbers and the allelic numbers, separated by tabs.
+Can be GZIPped.  [required]

-     -o, --output TEXT            [OUTPUT; REQUIRED] Prefix for the output files.
-                                  These include a NUMPY and TEXT verions of the same clustering result  [required]
+     -o, --output TEXT            [OUTPUT; REQUIRED] Prefix for the output files consisting of a  NUMPY and a TEXT version of the clustering result. [required]

-     -a, --append TEXT            [INPUT; optional] The NUMPY version of an existing HierCC result
+     -a, --append TEXT            [INPUT; optional] The NPZ output of a previous HierCC run.

      -m, --allowed_missing FLOAT  [INPUT; optional] Allowed proportion of missing genes in pairwise comparisons (Default: 0.03).